Banff Open Top Touring: Full Review

 Open Top Touring around Banff in this luxurious automobile, with an entertaining guide and lively jazz music, was truly an amazing experience.
 The large open top (with glass ceiling at the time of our tour) and big windows provided 360-degree views and a new perspective of the mountains towering overhead.

-Our guide shared countless stories and facts that allowed me to learn so much about this beautiful mountain town, all while being toured around in style!
+Our guide shared countless stories and facts, which allowed me to learn so much about this beautiful mountain town while being toured around in style!

-The automobile itself was spacious and stylish, and we felt like royalty as our guide opened doors for us and treated us as so.
+The automobile itself was spacious and stylish, and we felt like royalty as our guide opened doors for us and treated us as such.

 The viewpoints are some of the best in Banff, many of which tourists and short-time visitors often do not know.
 At 90 minutes, the tour is the perfect length of time, including two opportunities to get out and walk around the viewpoints.